pdf-raku/PDF-raku/README.md

 - high level data access via tied Hashes and Arrays
 - a type system for mapping PDF internal structures to Perl 6 objects

-The following demonstrates setup of DOM namespace `MyPDF` and document root class `MyPDF::Catalog`.
+The following outlines the  setup of document root class `MyPDF::Catalog`.
 ```
 use PDF::DAO::Tie;
 use PDF::DAO::Type;